 If the first operator in an arithmetic expression is a unary operator, it must be immediately preceded by a left parenthesis if that arithmetic expression immediately follows an identifier or another arithmetic expression.

-Table 14 shows permissible arithmetic symbol pairs.
+The following table shows permissible arithmetic symbol pairs.
 An arithmetic symbol pair is the combination of two such symbols in sequence.
 In the table:

-Yes indicates a permissible pairing.
+Yes Indicates a permissible pairing.

-No indicates that the pairing is not permitted.
+No Indicates that the pairing is not permitted.